Remembering Chris Davolos

 In one of my earlier posts, Three Relationships Every Man Needs, I suggested that you need a Timothy, a Barnabas, and a Paul in your life.
 Based on the example of the Apostle Paul, the model suggests that every man needs an apprentice (Timothy), an associate or close companion (Barnabas), and a mentor (Paul).
 This model has a pretty simple meaning but can be very transformative to all three relationships

 The book of Acts in the New Testament tells how Barnabas and Paul became close friends as they traveled together on Paul’s first missionary journey.
 His name means “Son of Encouragement” (see Acts 4:36) because Barnabas was at Paul’s side during his best times and also his worst times.
 His support to Peter and the other disciples helped Paul become more confident in his new-found faith.
-His encouragement helped propel Paul to spread the good news of Jesus’ life.
-Barnabas was the type of friend Paul needed for that time of his life.
+He provided encouragement that propelled Paul to spread the good news of Jesus’ life.
+Barnabas was the type of friend Paul needed at that time in his life.

 Like Barnabas, Chris Davolos was alongside me for some of my best times and also during my worst times.
 He congratulated me on my successes.
 He also challenged and encouraged me after my failures.
 We understood each other and the unique struggles men have.